prsaurabh/BrowserUseAgent/README.md

 # Browser-Use Agent

 This project contains a Python-based agent that uses the `browser_use` library to interact with web browsers and perform various tasks.
-Fully customizable and extensible.
-Watch Demo below and see the Agent's action and it's hitory in the agent_hitory.gif file.

 ## Demo